ASVT Clinical Coordinator

 full-time, salaried, exempt

-- An Associate degree in Veterinary Technology required, Bachelors degree in a related field preferred.
+- An Associate degree in Veterinary Technology from an AVMA-accredited program is required, a bachelors degree in a related field preferred.

-- Work experience should include several years of practice and experience in management and/or training.
+- Minimum four years of experience in the field of veterinary medicine.
+Work experience should include several years of practice and experience in management and/or training.

 - Experience with college level instruction is a plus but is not required.